TheTechOddBug/lon-mirror/README.md

 Δ_struct = Ω_raw − Ω_shuffle

-Removes statistical artifacts.
-Keeps only structure.
+This removes statistical artifacts and preserves only structure-dependent signal.

 ---